Hi… What can I put in my dog’s food as a complement if she’s constipated?

 There are a few different kinds of commercial dog foods that are higher in fiber than standard adult dog food.
-One kind you can try without needing a prescription is Blue Buffalo True Solutions Fit & Healthy Dry or Wet Dog Food.
-The change to the new food should be done gradually over a period of 7-10 days to avoid gastrointestinal upset.
+Blue Buffalo True Solutions Fit & Healthy Dry or Wet Dog Food is one that you can find in your grocery store.
+Change to the new food gradually over a period of 7-10 days to avoid gastrointestinal upset.

 Abnormal bowel habits are often a sign of disturbances in the friendly bacteria and fungus that normally live in a dog’s gut.

-I often have my clients give a full 30-day course of a good probiotic to help dogs with all sorts of bowel abnormalities.
+A good probiotic may help dogs with all sorts of bowel abnormalities.
 I have an entire article about probiotics for dogs, but I’ll tell you here the probiotic I prescribe most often is Proviable DC.

 TB Thompson DVM

-Ask a Vet: 4 Remedies You Can Give Your Dog for Constipation
+Ask a Vet: What Can I Give My Dog for Constipation?